 ‘Ask a Research Chemist’ – A super-curricular series for KS5 students

-KS5 Chemistry students are invited to sign up to a series of enlightening talks over the coming Michaelmas Term 2020.
+KS5 Chemistry students from state schools in the UK, Isle of Man and Channel Islands are invited to sign up to a series of enlightening talks over the coming Michaelmas Term 2020.

 Students will have a week to watch the talk, which will be posted online, reflect and note any questions they may have, read any material that has been recommended, before joining a 45‑minute online live Q&A session with the researcher presenting the talk.